 Jonathan Hung, Singapore: Executive Chairman of Singapore Space and Technology Limited (SSTL); serves on the Board of World Robot Olympiad Association, Synspective Pte.
 Ltd., and sits on the ExCom for the Asia Pacific Regional Space Agency Forum.

-Maria Antonietta Perino, Torino, Italy: Director International Relations for Exploration and Science Programs at Thales Alenia Space Italia; holds a degree in nuclear engineering; alumna and faculty of International Space University; is a member of the Academie de l'Air et de l'Espace and of the International Academy of Astronautics, and former Vice President of the International Astronautical Federation Bureau.
+Maria Antonietta Perino, Torino, Italy: Director International Relations for Exploration & Science Programs at Thales Alenia Space Italia; holds a degree in nuclear engineering; alumna and faculty of International Space University; is a member of the Academie de l'Air et de l'Espace and of the International Academy of Astronautics, and former VP of the International Astronautical Federation Bureau.
 Recently awarded "Stella al Merito del Lavoro" by the President of the Italian Republic.

 Huimin Qin Warbus, Keaau, Hawaii: China Consultant for ILOA; M. A. in China-US Relations, M. E. in Civil Engineering; Senior project engineer and technology specialist.